NethServer/nethsecurity-docs/port_forward.rst

 To enable the hairpin, enable the ``Hairpin NAT`` option and select one or more zones where the NAT loopback should be enabled.

-Hairpin NAT for VPN Zones
+Hairpin NAT for VPN zones
 -------------------------

 To use Hairpin NAT with VPN zones such as ipsec, openvpn, and rwopenvpn, additional configuration is necessary.